ritec03/SimpleCipher/README.md

 letters and such symbols constitutes a key for the cipher.

-TODO:

-* make simple cipher substitution mode in whic you do not allow keys to map to the same value or vice versa.
-* add deleting key-value pair
-* add specificaitons to the UI classes
-* add tests
-* add tests that test branches
-* write notes on what I noticed when I did not write tests for all branches
-* eliminate version of prinitng your key
-* think how to make WorkSpace class be more useful - to transport some of implimentation from the UI classes?

 I chose to do this program as I find it interesting to learn about ciphers and ways of decoding them.
 I think that  such program could easily be exapnded to do more interesting things, like adding new ciphers to crack, and thus could constitute a good personal project.